1

 Even so, it wasn’t like Diode didn't feel the mental strain of adjusting the thrust to correct a push or pull of a millimeter on that 10,000 tonne weight, and that strain showed as a twitch in the corner of her mouth.

-From her silhouette came an unbelievable statement: “We're putting up with 10 giganewtons.
+From her silhouette came an unbelievable statement: “We're putting out 10 giganewtons.
 Terra-san, do you understand what you just did?”

 “Eh?”